 Symbolizing Spring: Renewal of Life and Brilliant but Transient Life

 Cherry blossom is a sign of the arrival of spring in Japan.
 The cherry blossom spring is a highly anticipated annual agenda.
 Unfortunately, this only lasted very briefly.
 In just two weeks, the cherry blossoms that bloom will fall to the ground like wind-blown snow.
 In the range from March to April, cherry blossoms will bloom in various regions in Japan.
 This moment has a special meaning for Japanese people.
 They have a tradition called hanami or flower watching.
 People will gather with friends or family during the Hanami celebrations.
 So, what are the special features of cherry blossom celebrations in Japan?

-1. Brilliant but Transience of Life
+1. Brilliant, but Transient Life

 The cherry blossoms that only bloom in early spring turn out to symbolize a brilliant but transience of life.
 Japanese cherry blossoms are an eternal metaphor of human existence.
 Cherry season is identical with beauty, intoxicating, and very strong, while also having a short life.
 This is why, cherry blossoms are believed to be a reminder that human life is fleeting so it is important to pay attention to various things.